jersou/studio-pack-generator/README.md

 - Increase audio volume of stories if needed.
 - Download podcast from a RSS url and generate the story tree, cut by parts of 10 stories.
-- Convert mp3 files to right format.
+- Convert mp3 files to right format (mp3, 44100 Hz, mono).
+- Convert image files to right format (320x240).
 - Generate story thumbnail.
 - Option to chaining the stories.
 - Option enable the night mode.
 - Option to add 1 sec of silence at the beginning and end of sound files.
 - Option to skip the beginning of stories.
+- Zip Pack aggregation

 ## Development